Last updated 05/09/22: Additional changes have been made to the over-the-counter COVID-19 testing for Tufts Medicare Preferred HMO members

-Medicare Advantage Reimbursement - Effective through December 31, 2021
+Medicare Advantage Reimbursement - Effective as outlined below

-CMS has extended the suspension of the sequestration payment reduction through December 31, 2021.
-As such, Tufts Health Plan has implemented this CMS requirement and suspended the reimbursement reductions for Medicare Advantage hospital rates and professional rates for the same time period for acute care hospitals, clinicians, physicians and PCPs.
+CMS has extended the suspension of the sequestration payment reduction through March 31, 2022 and will phase it back in with a 1% sequester cut from April through June 2022.
+The 2% cut goes back into effect on July 1, 2022.
+As such, consistent with this CMS requirement, Tufts Health Plan suspended the reimbursement reductions for Medicare Advantage hospital rates and professional rates for the same time period for acute care hospitals, clinicians, physicians and PCPs.
 This applies to Tufts Medicare Preferred, Senior Care Options, and Tufts Health Unify.

 Personal Protective Equipment (PPE)

 CPT code 99072 is designed for providers to report expenses incurred during a PHE, including PPE, cleaning supplies and additional clinical staff time.
 This code is non-reimbursable for all lines of business.

 Senior Products and Tufts Health Unify

 The following Senior Products and Tufts Health Unify policies are in effect through the end of the Federal PHE:

 - Tufts Health Plan allows early refills of a medication prescription prior to the expiration date, including specialty pharmaceuticals.
 Controlled substances are excluded from this policy.